ratteripenta/transformers-seminar-workshop/README.md

 More code hints to the code blocks as comments

 Better introductions to the notebook re: structure

-More deliberate hands-on codiong with attendees (show dont tell)

-The custom BERT of workshop 2 does not incorporate MLM pre-training, but is essentially a transformer-based classifier
- - For learning about transformers, this suffices
- - For learning about BERT and how a fine-tunable and transfer learnable models, this this lacks a bit

-WS1/NB1
- - "Describe numeric columns" -> No numeric columns in the

-WS2/NB1
- - Multi-haed description: where does the 64 come from?

 WS2/NB2
  - BE MORE EXPLICIT WITH COLAB DATA USAGE (no need to preprocess again and again)